Sam Groth: 2015

-In this 3rd round match, he made the second fastest serve ever at the Wimbledon tournament (147 mph), and was the only player to take a set off of Federer until the final, losing to the 7-time champion 4–6, 4–6, 7–6^{(7–5)}, 2–6.
-Groth then represented Australia at the 2015 Davis Cup Quarterfinals.
+In this 3rd round match, he made the second fastest serve ever at the Wimbledon tournament (147 mph), and was the only player to take a set off of Federer in until the final, losing to the 7-time champion 4–6, 4–6, 7–6^{(7–5)}, 2–6.
+Groth then represented Australia at the Davis Cup in the quarterfinal.
 Australia was down 2–0 to Kazakhstan when Groth played the doubles rubber with Lleyton Hewitt.
 The pair won in straight sets to take the tie to 2–1.
 Groth then replaced Nick Kyrgios to play Mikhail Kukushkin where he defeated him in 4 sets to level the tie at 2–2.
-Hewitt then won the 5th rubber to ensure Australia a place in the Davis Cup semi-finals.
+Hewitt then won the 5th rubber to ensure Australia a place in the Davis Cup semi-finals with a come from behind win.

 Groth next contested the Bogotá Open as the 6th seed where he defeated Guido Pella before losing to former world number 8 Radek Štěpánek in straight sets.
-He then played in Atlanta and defeated Frances Tiafoe in the first round.
+He then played at the Atlanta Open and defeated Frances Tiafoe in the first round.
 He then lost to eventual finalist and fifth seed Marcos Baghdatis in 3 sets.
-Groth then competed at the 2015 Citi Open and reached his first ATP500 Quarterfinal after defeating Thomaz Bellucci, 9th seeded Viktor Troicki and 7th seeded Feliciano López before losing to eventual champion Kei Nishikori.
-This was also the first time Groth defeated back to back top 20 players.
-Groth next played at the 2015 Winston-Salem Open and defeated Jared Donaldson before losing to eventual semi-finalist Steve Johnson.
-At the 2015 US Open, Groth defeated former world number 13 Alexandr Dolgopolov in round 1, before losing to 26th seed Tommy Robredo in round 2.
-Groth also played the Men's doubles with Lleyton Hewitt, losing in the 2nd round.
+Groth then competed at the Citi Open, where he reached his first ATP500 Quarterfinal after defeating Thomaz Bellucci, 9th seeded Viktor Troicki and 7th seeded Feliciano López before losing to eventual champion Kei Nishikori.
+This was also the first time Groth defeated back-to-back top 20 players.
+Groth next played at the Winston-Salem Open and defeated Jared Donaldson before losing to eventual semi-finalist Steve Johnson.
+At the US Open, Groth defeated former world number 13 Alexandr Dolgopolov in the first round, before losing to 26th seed Tommy Robredo in the second round.
+Groth also played the Men's doubles with Lleyton Hewitt, bowing out with a loss in the second round.